 Would you like to understand why in-house training is effective and important for employees—and the value that it will bring for your investment?
 If you haven't thought about offering some training internally, I'm encouraging you to consider your options.

-My core article about training options lists the various ways that organizations can provide training to employees.
-While some of the methods involve attendance at external training programs and seminars, I am a firm believer in the power of the development activities and the training that employees do internally.
+The core article about training options lists the various ways that organizations can provide training to employees.
+While some of the methods involve attendance at external training programs and seminars, am a firm believer in the power of the development activities and the training that employees do internally.
 A brown bag lunch is one example of internal training.
 Another is weekly in-house training.

 Why Should You Provide Internal Training?

 Internal training and development leaps over the huge barriers that encumber external training.
 It reflects a solid knowledge of the organization's culture.
-Internal training uses real-life examples, problems and challenges that participants encounter every day at work.
+The internal training uses real-life examples, problems, and challenges that participants encounter every day at work.

 Successful internal training identifies the exact skills and knowledge that the participants need to succeed in their jobs.
 It also prepares employees for success in their next job.
 The best in-house training also includes the employee's manager who either participated in the training earlier or elects to attend with his or her direct reports.

 It ensures that the employees who attend the training will experience support on the job as they attempt to apply the training.
 And, isn't this the point of training?
 That employees apply the new information on the job.
 Right.
 This is much more difficult with training that is provided from an external source.